zxnlingling/vggt/README.md

 ```

 ## Updates
+- [June 13, 2025] Honored to receive the Best Paper Award at CVPR 2025!
+Apologies if I’m slow to respond to queries or GitHub issues these days.
+If you’re interested, our oral presentation is available [here](https://docs.google.com/presentation/d/1JVuPnuZx6RgAy-U5Ezobg73XpBi7FrOh/edit?usp=sharing&ouid=107115712143490405606&rtpof=true&sd=true).
+(Note: it’s shared in .pptx format with animations — quite large, but feel free to use it as a template if helpful.)

 - [June 2, 2025] Added a script to run VGGT and save predictions in COLMAP format, with bundle adjustment support optional.
 The saved COLMAP files can be directly used with [gsplat](https://github.com/nerfstudio-project/gsplat) or other NeRF/Gaussian splatting libraries.